 Despite this being long-grain rice, the grains are shorter and thicker than basmati rice.
 Jasmine rice takes only 15 minutes to cook or when all the water has been absorbed.
 Stand the rice for 10 minutes and then fluff with a fork.

-Leftover rice once cooled can be stored in an airtight container in the fridge for up to 2 days.
+Leftover rice once cooled can be stored in an airtight container in the fridge for up to two days.
 You’ll need to make sure the rice is piping hot when reheating again.

 You can freeze cooked rice too.
 All you have to do is make sure it is thoroughly cooled, and quickly, and then stored in an airtight freezable container.
 Make sure you label the container with when the rice was cooked.

-You can freeze for up to 3 months.
+You can freeze for up to three months.
 Defrost in the fridge and make sure the rice is piping hot all the way through before serving again.